 Moonyong Lee, Yeungnam University

-- “Challenges in centrifugal separation,”
+- “Challenges in centrifugal separation in biotechnology,”

 Wallace Leung, The Hong Kong Polytechnic University